 If you’ve previously claimed this business, sign in with the same email.

-– If your business listing is already claimed, click on “request access” and read the instructions carefully about getting verified for it.
+– If your business listing is already claimed, click on “request access” and read the instructions carefully about how to get verified for it.

 Step 3: Verify The Listing